replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 ## weight

-Determines the order to apply `useHelmInstall: true` charts in, with lower weights first.
+Determines the order to apply charts that have `useHelmInstall: true`.
+Charts are applied by weight in ascending order, with lower weights applied first.
 Accetable values are positive and negative integers, with a default value of 0.

 ## values